priyank04/Diversification-Diagnostic---Portfolio-Analysis/README.md

-# Diversification-Diagnostic---Portfolio-Analysis
+# Diversification Diagnostic - Portfolio Analysis

-Diversification Diagnostic - A Portfolio Analysis.
-This repository looks at the project completion for the course of BUDT758I Financial Information Systems at University of Maryland
+This repository looks at the jupyter notebook for the course of BUDT758I Financial Information Systems which I completed with my peers at University of Maryland.